-I can personally identify with a lot of the above as Dover District Council carried out similar humiliation on not only me, but my wife and our two children too; over a period of many years.
+I can personally identify with a lot of the above as Dover District Council carried out similar humiliation on not only me, but my partner and our two children too; over a period of many years.
 Also on a number of occasions, along with the usual threats and intimidation, Dover District Council officers would remind me of how unpleasant prison would be for me.

 I don’t believe that the killing of somebody was justified in this particular situation, and no normal-thinking person would condone what Albert Dryden did.
 On the other hand, no normal-thinking person would believe the level of corruption that exists within a local authority; until they fall foul of them.
 Every single district Councillor is well aware of Dover District Council’s wrongdoing in my case, yet not one of them has the backbone or integrity to speak out about it.
 So, from personal experience I can understand how someone facing the demolition of their property might become unhinged, or driven to extreme measures.